kubernetes/kubernetes/docs/design/provisioning.md

 Summary implementation:

 Administrators use ConfigMap in a namespace they control to configure many provisioners.
 Each provisioner creates 1 distinct kind and class of volume.
-Using ConfigMap allows configuration to be stored in the API, which allows for easy update.
+Using ConfigMap allows configuration to be stored in the API, which allows for easy update, watches, etc.

 A PersistentVolumeSelector added to PersistentVolumeClaim would first attempt to match labels on available PVs before looking for a provisioner with a matching label set, allowing "storage classes" to be defined for both manually created and dynamically provisioned volumes.